 Vendors put themselves on the map for the ultimate treasure hunt with the Dive Pirates

-For the fifth consecutive year a number of vendors with booths at the upcoming DEMA show 2017 will be part of a game that scores treasure hunters pirate booty and enters them in a drawing for grand prizes; a fun way for convention-goers to win some treasure while learning about the Dive Pirates Foundation.
+For the fifth consecutive year, vendors at the upcoming DEMA show 2017 will be part of the ultimate treasure hunt.
+It is a game that scores pirate booty and enters them in a drawing for grand prizes.
+Ultimately, the game is a fun way for convention-goers to win some treasure while learning about the Dive Pirates Foundation.

-“Hunters” can find a map and start the hunt with any of the vendors listed below, and will receive a sticker at each stop along the way as well as a pirate surprise, and after finishing the map enter to win prizes during the drawing on Friday afternoon.
+“Hunters” can find a map and start the hunt with any of the vendors listed below.
+They will receive a sticker at each stop along the way as well as a pirate surprise.
+Then, after finishing the map, they can enter to win prizes during the drawing on Friday afternoon.

 The Dive Pirates Foundation thanks the following exhibitors for being a Treasure Hunt Partner and invites DEMA goers to visit their booths: